 Cluster Munition Ban Policy

-Summary: Non-signatory Kuwait acknowledges the humanitarian concerns raised by cluster munitions, but it has taken no steps to accede to the convention over the past decade.
+Ten-Year Review: Non-signatory Kuwait has acknowledged the humanitarian concerns raised by cluster munitions, but it has not taken any steps to accede to the convention.
 Kuwait has participated in meetings of the convention, but not since 2013.
-It abstained from the vote on a key United Nations (UN) resolution promoting the convention in December 2018.
+It abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2019.

 Kuwait is not known to have used or produced cluster munitions, but it imported them and possesses a stockpile.